rkrishn7/kinesis-consumer/README.md

 # Kinesis Butler

 A task-based gRPC server that subscribes to Kinesis Data Streams.
-Built on the [Tokio](https://github.com/tokio-rs/tokio) runtime.
+Built with [Tonic](https://github.com/hyperium/tonic) on the [Tokio](https://github.com/tokio-rs/tokio) runtime.

 ![diagram](/diagram.png)

 ## Overview

 Managing subscriptions across multiple shards, handling I/O failures, and checkpointing processed records are common tasks when using Kinesis Data Streams.
 However, writing robust software to handle these complexities can be challenging.
-Moreover, if you want to write record processors in different programming languages, porting your implementation can be time-consuming and tedious.
+Moreover, if you want to write record processors in different programming languages, porting implementations can be time-consuming and tedious.

 Kinesis Butler decouples record consumption from record processing, enabling developers to easily consume data from [Amazon Kinesis](http://aws.amazon.com/kinesis) while giving them the flexibility to write record processing logic in a variety of [supported languages](https://grpc.io/docs/languages/).